TRW Grant Guidelines

 • Description of the company’s need to undertake the proposed project

-• Budget for the project, including project costs and sources of funds
+• Budget for the project, including project costs and sources of funds (see FAQ)

-• Projected new employment for each of the three years following project completion including job title
+• Projected new employment for each of the three years following project completion, including job title

 • Explanation of how your project will contribute to the economy of Texas